gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 }
 ```

+So we are done with the contract.

 You can check the complete Safe contract [here](./contracts/Safe.sol).

 ## Add migrations for your new contract
-To deploy our new contract, we depend on having the **DutchX** having deployed,
+To deploy our new contract, we depend on having deployed the **DutchX**,
 since it's deployed in the migration `2_DEV_dependencies.js` we are good to go.

 Create a new migration `migrations/3_deploy_safe.js`